-- The purpose of the disclosure -It is critically important, when considering whether or not to share a piece of personal information, to ask yourself, "why would I want to do this?"
-Only valid educational rationales should be used to support the decision to disclose.
-The rationale for disclosing certain personal information with elementary and middle-school students is described below.
-With older students, sharing, for example, that you had a friend who died from HIV/AIDS may allow you to make the experience more real for students who see it as something that doesn't happen to people they know, especially, if your friend breaks some stereotypes about people with HIV.
-It can also humanize the topic for students.
-Both of these results may help students to increase their understanding about HIV/AIDS, as well as increase their compassion. - The age of your students In younger grades, children tend to be very curious about their teachers' private lives and, often, teachers find that sharing some personal information builds rapport and closeness with students, which can enhance comfort and learning.
+- The age of your students In younger grades, children tend to be very curious about their teachers' private lives and, often, teachers find that sharing some personal information builds rapport and closeness with students, which can enhance comfort and learning.
 Information such as whether you are a parent, how many siblings you have, where you grew up, are pieces of information that, for the most part, are benign and yet can strengthen relationships between students and teachers.
 Even in middle school, students often remain interested in these types of details about teachers.
 From middle school and into high school, however, this information may not have the same educational impact.
-Once a teacher discloses one piece of personal information, students may seek additional information a teacher may not be ready to give putting them in an uncomfortable and awkward position of having to set what appear to be uneven boundaries, which can undermine, rather than increase, class cohesiveness. - The type of disclosure you are considering [that you are the parent of young children, or that you are a fan of a particular baseball team vs. your sexual orientation or some personal sexual experience you have had (or not had)]. - Policies or guidelines in your school or district - Policies set forth by your school district regarding personal disclosure must be considered and take precedence over a teacher's inclination.
+Once a teacher discloses one piece of personal information, students may seek additional information a teacher may not be ready to give putting them in an uncomfortable and awkward position of having to set what appear to be uneven boundaries, which can undermine, rather than increase, class cohesiveness. - The type of disclosure you are considering [that you are the parent of young children, or that you are a fan of a particular baseball team vs. your sexual orientation or some personal sexual experience you have had (or not had)]. - Policies or guidelines in your school or district Policies set forth by your school district regarding personal disclosure must be considered and take precedence over a teacher's inclination.
 If no such policy exists, ask your supervisor for guidance on how to manage this issue and/or recommend that such a policy be created for your district.